abilaashsai/Android-MaterialDesign-Transition/README.md

 #Android-MaterialDesign-Transition
 ===================================

 This app uses material design to give the best user experience.
 Animations and transitions are used across the activities.
-Each and every design from font, size and colors are choosen as per Material Design specifications.
+Each and every design from font, size and colors are chosen as per Material Design specifications.
 Responsiveness is achieved and it makes user comfortable using the application.

 ##Run it on your machine
 ---------------